Common questions. Straight answers.

 Every 2–3 years for semi-transparent stain, 3–5 years for solid-color stain.
 East county and inland sun fades stain faster.
 You know it's time when water no longer beads on the wood.

 Almost never.
 A leaning fence is almost always a post problem.
-We reset or steel-sleeve the post, keep the existing panels, and the fence is good for another decade.
+The pro resets or steel-sleeves the post, keeps the existing panels, and the fence is good for another decade.
 Full replacement is rarely needed if the wood above the posts is still solid.

 Almost always yes.
 Sagging gates are usually the hinge-side post moving, or a racked frame.
-We reset the post if needed, install an anti-sag cable kit to square it up, and adjust hinges.
+The pro resets the post if needed, installs an anti-sag cable kit to square it up, and adjusts the hinges.
 Most gate repairs take under 90 minutes.

 Usually the neighbor's homeowner insurance under liability coverage, though it depends on whether the tree was healthy.
-We provide the documentation you need for either your claim or theirs — detailed photos, damage report, line-item repair scope.
+The contractor provides the documentation you need for either your claim or theirs, detailed photos, damage report, line-item repair scope.

 What counts as a fence emergency?